 Lhalung Monastery is one place that is definitely worth mentioning and visiting.
 It is also known as “Golden Temple”.

 The word ‘Lha’ in local language means God, and ‘lung’ means land.
 So together, Lhalung actually means the land of the Gods.
-This small village is surrounded by the Tangmar mountains on one side and the river Lingti on the other.
+On one side of the village is the Tangmar mountain and the river Lingti on the other.
 The villagers regard Tangmar as The supreme God; the one who turns red when angry, blue when hurt and yellow when pleased.

 So a long time ago (10th century approximately); in order to please God, the villagers decided to build a monastery.
-They requested Rinchen Zangpo, Mahaguru and the disciple of Atisa Dipankar, to select a holy site for the same.
+They requested Rinchen Zangpo, their spiritual leader and the disciple of Atisa Dipankar, to select a holy site for the same.
 The learned one gave the villagers a few twigs of Seabuckthorn tree and told them to plant those at different sites of the village.

 The next day only one of those dead twigs bore a new green leaf.
 Rinchen proclaimed that place as holy, and miraculously the next day a monastery appeared there.
 People believe that the tree is blessed and it never dies.
 The Lhalung monastery is also known as the Golden Pagoda because the interiors are gilded with gold.